mariadb-operator/mariadb-operator/docs/API_REFERENCE.md

-SqlJob is the Schema for the sqljobs API
+SqlJob is the Schema for the sqljobs API.
+It is used to run sql scripts as jobs.